Laparoscopic stomach surgery is typically used to treat stomach ulcers and peritonitis.

 Depending on which procedure is the most suitable for you, your surgeon may perform

-- Partial gastrectomy, which removes the part of your stomach that stimulate acid release.
+Partial gastrectomy, which removes the part of your stomach that stimulates acid release.
 This keeps your acid levels down.

-These procedure may last for around an hour.
+These procedures may last for around an hour.

 After the procedure